 Indonesian coffee comes with a deep and dark flavor, and you will find a special earthiness in them.
 Their coffee offers heavy, musty notes along with long-lasting dark cocoa or an unsweetened flavor.

 You might have heard about Sumatra coffee.
 This coffee is very well known and widely consumed around the world.
-Sumatran coffee comes with well to dark roasting.
+Sumatran coffee comes with well-to dark roasting.

 Mostly they are produced in Mandheling and Ankola and, these places are quite famous for producing top-notch coffee.
 You will get toasty or smokey flavors with a lot of variety in your cup of Sumatran coffee.

 In Asian regions, coffee plant cultivation began many centuries ago.
-Asian coffee comes with a lower price tag compares to the coffee of other regions.
+Asian coffee comes with a lower price tag compared to the coffee of other regions.
 Although, Asia offers some remarkable coffees.
 Most of the coffee production in Asia comes from India, China, Vietnam, and the Indonesian islands.

 India has a good reputation in the world’s tea market for producing quality tees.
 But they also produce a large amount of coffee every year.
 Their monsoon coffee is famous around the world.